Sup3r-Us3r/go-soccer/README.md

 ## Overview

-Go Soccer MCP Server is a RESTful API built in Go that provides soccer-related data for teams, including latest and upcoming matches, player rosters, transfer history, and trophies.
-The API scrapes public soccer data sources and exposes endpoints for easy integration with other applications or services.
+Go Soccer is a Go application that provides soccer-related data for teams through both a RESTful API and an MCP (Model Context Protocol) server.
+It delivers information such as latest and upcoming matches, player rosters, transfer history, and trophies.
+The API scrapes public soccer data sources and exposes endpoints for easy integration with other applications or services, while the MCP server enables integration with MCP-compatible platforms (such as VS Code Copilot) via the MCP protocol.

 ## Features